-- Every employer must require every worker to report as to whether they suffer from the following symptoms: body aches, loss of smell or taste, nausea, vomiting, diarrhoea, fatigue, weakness or tiredness. - Every employer must require workers to immediately inform the employer if they experience any of the above-mentioned symptoms while at work. - Employers must comply with any guidelines issued by the National Department of Health in respect of symptom screening and medical surveillance and testing, if required. - Employers in the manufacturing, construction, business and financial service firms who employ more than 500 employees are required to submit their records of screening and testing to the Director General: Health.
+- Every employer must take measures to screen any worker at the time they report for work to ascertain whether they show any COVID-19 symptoms, for example fever, cough, sore throat, redness of eyes, shortness of breath or breathing difficulties; - Every employer must require every worker to report as to whether they suffer from the following symptoms: body aches, loss of smell or taste, nausea, vomiting, diarrhoea, fatigue, weakness or tiredness; - Every employer must require workers to immediately inform the employer if they experience any of the above-mentioned symptoms while at work; - Employers must comply with any guidelines issued by the National Department of Health in respect of symptom screening and medical surveillance and testing, if required. - Employers in the manufacturing, construction, business and financial service firms who employ more than 500 employees are required to submit their records of screening and testing to the Director General:

+Health.

-16. What must an employer do when a worker presents, or informs the employer of, symptoms of COVID-19?
+15. What must an employer do when a worker presents, or informs the employer of, symptoms of COVID-19?

-- The employer must not permit the worker to enter the workplace or report for work. - If the worker is already at work, the employer must immediately isolate the worker, provide them with an FFP1 surgical mask and arrange for the transportation of the worker to self isolation, or to a medical facility for medical examination or testing.
-The transportation of the worker must not place other workers or members of the public at risk. - The employer must also assess the risk of transmission, disinfect the area and the worker's workstation, refer other workers who may be at risk for screening and take any other appropriate measure to prevent possible transmission.
+- The employer must not permit the worker to enter the workplace or report for work. - If the worker is already at work, the employer must immediately isolate the worker, provide them with an FFP1 surgical mask and arrange for the transport of the worker to be self-isolated, or to go for a medical examination or testing.
+The transport of the worker must not place other workers or members of the public at risk. - The employer must also assess the risk of transmission. disinfect the area and the worker's workstation, refer workers who may be at risk for screening and take any other appropriate measure to prevent possible transmission.

-19. Would it be advisable to test employees before they leave the employers' premises to detect whether an employee has developed a fever during the day's shift and to ensure the employee does not report to work the following day?
+18. Would it be advisable to test employees before they leave the employers' premises to detect whether an employee has developed a fever during the day's shift and to ensure the employee does not report to work the following day?

-It is advisable that the employer temperature tests their employees before they leave the employer's premises an employer may be vicariously liable should the employee become infected whilst on the employer's premises.
-If the employee contracts the disease during the course and scope of their employment, e.g.: doctors and nurses, the employee will have a claim under Compensation for Occupational Injuries and Disease Act 130 of 1993 (COIDA).
+It is advisable that the employer temperature tests their employees before they leave the employer's premises as it might result in the employer's vicarious liability should the employee become infected whilst on the employer's premises.
+If the employee contracts the disease during the course and scope of their employment, e.g. doctors and nurses, the employee will have a claim under COIDA.

-20. Can the employer deduct money from employees' salaries for hand sanitizers and disinfectants placed at the workplace or provided to employees?
+19. Can the employer deduct money from employees' salaries for hand sanitizers and disinfectants placed at the workplace or provided to employees?